Devlet Bahçeli: Deputy prime minister

-With a new leader, MHP increased its vote share from 8.18% to 17.98% in 1999 election, its highest vote rate in its history and became the second largest party.
+With a new leader, the MHP increased its vote share from 8.18% to 17.98% in the 1999 election, its highest vote rate in its history and became the second largest party.
 Devlet Bahçeli served as a deputy prime minister in the subsequent coalition government (DSP-Motherland-MHP) of Bülent Ecevit.
 Bahçeli announced on 7 July 2002 of his withdrawal of support for the government, calling for new elections to be held on 3 November, and campaigned for fixing Turkey's economy in the lead up to the general election.
-However MHP was expelled from parliament for not passing the 10% electoral threshold in the 2002 election, polling 8%.
+However, the MHP was expelled from parliament for not passing the 10% electoral threshold in the 2002 election, polling 8%.
 Bahçeli resigned his chairmanship, announcing "I am the only one responsible for the failure", but was reelected in the party's 2003 congress in a competition between Ramiz Ongun, Koray Aydın, and Aytekin Yıldırım.

 Opposition

-Bahçeli was again re-elected as MHP chairman in a congress held on 19 November 2006.
+Bahçeli was again re-elected as the MHP chairman in a congress held on 19 November 2006.
 In the 2007 general election, he and his party reentered parliament, receiving 14.27% of the votes.
 Bahçeli campaigned in the 2011 general election promising 7% GDP growth and a change in electoral laws.
-MHP's vote share decreased to 13%.
+The MHP's vote share decreased to 13%.
 Bahçeli was re-elected as the chairman in party congresses held in 2012 and 2015.

-The slogan of the election campaign used by the MHP for the June 2015 general election was “Bizimle yürü Türkiye!”
+The slogan of the election campaign used by the MHP for the June 2015 general election was "Bizimle yürü Türkiye!"
 (Walk with us, Turkey!)
-Among the election promises, Bahçeli called for raising the minimum wage to 1400 TL, that pensioners would be given a bonus of 1400 TL twice a year, and that terrorism would be eradicated.
-MHP increased their vote more than 3%, bringing it to 16.29%.
-The election produced a hung parliament, so AKP, CHP, MHP, and HDP engaged in coalition talks which ended up falling through, so another election was called.
-When campaigning for the election held on 1 November 2015 Bahçeli promised a 250 lira rent aid would be given to families without a home, and a crescent card would be given to families in need.
-MHP's position faltered and received less than 12% of the votes.
+The party increased their vote more than 3%, bringing it to 16.29%.
+The election produced a hung parliament, so the AKP, CHP, MHP, and HDP parties engaged in coalition talks.
+The CHP leader Kemal Kılıçdaroğlu offered Bahçeli the premiership for a CHP-MHP minority government, but he ruled out the offer.
+He instead called on the CHP and the AKP to form a grand coalition, and that he should become main opposition leader.
+When the CHP negotiations failed with the AKP, President Recep Tayyip Erdoğan called another election.
+When campaigning for the election held on 1 November 2015, the MHP's position faltered and it received less than 12% of the votes.